DryPeng/clashT/docs/configuration/introduction.md

 # Introduction

-In this chapter, we'll cover the common features of ClashTTT and how they should be used and configured.
+In this chapter, we'll cover the common features of ClashT and how they should be used and configured.

-ClashTTT uses [YAML](https://yaml.org), _YAML Ain't Markup Language_, for configuration files.
+ClashT uses [YAML](https://yaml.org), _YAML Ain't Markup Language_, for configuration files.
 YAML is designed to be easy to be read, be written, and be interpreted by computers, and is commonly used for exact configuration files.

-## Understanding how ClashTTT works
+## Understanding how ClashT works

-Before proceeding, it's important to understand how ClashTTT works, in which there are two critical components:
+Before proceeding, it's important to understand how ClashT works, in which there are two critical components:

 ![](/assets/connection-flow.png)